Action of 22 August 1795: Background

-In response to the threat that the Batavian fleet posed, the Admiralty established a new British fleet to oppose it.
-The Admiralty named this force, under the command of Admiral Adam Duncan, the North Sea Fleet.
-The fleet was based at Yarmouth in East Anglia and consisted mainly of older and weaker second-line vessels.
-Duncan was also provided with a number of frigates, essential in securing the safe movement of the Baltic trade.
-Much of Britain's vital naval stores were obtained from Scandinavia and the trade routes through the Baltic Sea and North Sea were vital to the maintenance of the Royal Navy.
-One Navy squadron that sailed from The Downs on 8 August 1795 with instructions to cruise off the mouth of the Skaggerak in the Eastern North Sea, consisted of four ships: 36-gun HMS Reunion under Captain James Alms, 32-gun HMS Stag under Captain Joseph Sydney Yorke, 50-gun HMS Isis under Captain Robert Watson and 28-gun HMS Vestal under Captain Charles White.
+In response to the threat that the Batavian Navy posed, the Admiralty reactivated the North Sea Fleet under Admiral of the Blue Adam Duncan; based at Yarmouth in East Anglia, the fleet mainly consisted of older and smaller ships of the line.
+Duncan was also provided with several frigates, essential in securing British trade with the Baltic.
+Much of Britain's vital naval stores were obtained from Scandinavia and British trade routes through the Baltic and North seas were instrumental to maintaining the Royal Navy.
+On 8 August 1795 a British squadron under Captain James Alms set sail from the Downs with instructions to cruise off the Skaggerak's mouth in the Eastern North Sea.
+Alms' squadron comprised three frigates, the 36-gun HMS Reunion under Alms, the 32-gun HMS Stag under Captain Joseph Sydney Yorke and the 28-gun HMS Vestal under Captain Charles White along with the 50-gun ship of the line HMS Isis under Captain Robert Watson.